Donor advised funds: A smart way to manage your giving

 Important to note: Most DAFs require a minimum initial contribution and minimum grant recommendation.
 MS GIFT's minimum initial contribution, for example, is $25,000 and the minimum grant recommendation is $250, but there is no annual grantmaking requirement.

-For individuals, the maximum federal income tax deduction when gifting cash to a DAF is 60% of adjusted gross income (AGI), although you may carry forward deductions exceeding AGI limits for up to five years.
+For individuals, who itemize their income tax deductions the maximum federal income tax deduction when gifting cash to a DAF is 60% of adjusted gross income (AGI), although, subject to limitations, you may be able to carry forward deductions exceeding AGI limits for up to five years.

 Also, all donations you make to a DAF are irrevocable.

-A DAF gives you the flexibility and time to involve family members in your strategic giving, providing you the opportunity to share the causes that are important to you and learn more about those important to your family members.
+A DAF offers the ability to involve family members in your strategic giving, providing you the opportunity to share the causes that are important to you and learn more about those important to your family members.
 You may name a successor to continue managing your giving plan when you are no longer able to do so.
 And, if you already have a DAF, you may open a “NextGen DAF” through Morgan Stanley with a lower minimum investment, giving your children and grandchildren the ability to give to their own causes and showing them the importance of giving.

 Is a DAF right for you?